-- (G) "Community addiction services provider," has the same meaning as in section 5119.01 of the Revised Code. - (H) "Community mental health services provider" has the same meaning as in section 5119.01 of the Revised Code. - (I) "Induction phase" means the phase of opioid treatment during which maintenance medication dosage levels are adjusted until a patient attains stabilization. - (J) "Stabilization phase" means the medical and psychosocial process of assisting the patient through acute intoxication and withdrawal management to the attainment of a medically stable, fully supported substance-free state, which may include the use of medications. - (K) "Withdrawal management" or "detoxification" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
+- (H) "Community addiction services provider," has the same meaning as in section 5119.01 of the Revised Code. - (I) "Community mental health services provider" has the same meaning as in section 5119.01 of the Revised Code. - (J) "Induction phase" means the phase of opioid medication assisted treatment during which maintenance medication dosage levels are adjusted until a patient attains stabilization. - (K) "Stabilization "Maintenance phase" means the medical and psychosocial process of assisting the patient through acute intoxication and withdrawal management to the attainment of a medically stable, fully supported substance free state free of the symptoms of substance use disorder, and which may include the use of medications. - (L) "Withdrawal management" or "detoxification" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
 Detoxification denotes a clearing of toxins from the body of the patient who is acutely intoxicated and/or dependent on a substance of abuse.
 Withdrawal management seeks to minimize the physical harm caused by the intoxication and withdrawal of a substance of abuse.
-Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such a syndrome would develop without the provision of detoxification services.
-Withdrawal management alone does not constitute substance abuse treatment or rehabilitation. - (L) "Ambulatory detoxification" means withdrawal management delivered in a medical office, public sector clinic, or urgent care facility by trained practitioners authorized to prescribe outpatient supplies of drugs approved by the United States food and drug administration for the treatment of addiction, prevention of relapse of drug addiction, or both.
-Ambulatory detoxification is the provision of medically supervised evaluation, withdrawal management, and referral services without extended onsite monitoring.
-For purpose of rule 4730-4-02 of the Administrative Code, ambulatory detoxification does not include withdrawal management that occurs in the following settings: - (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code; - (2) In-patient treatment in a hospital, as defined in section 3727.01 of the Revised Code;
+Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such a syndrome would develop without the provision of medical withdrawal detoxification services.
+Withdrawal management alone does not constitute completed substance abuse treatment or rehabilitation. - (M)"Ambulatory withdrawal management detoxification" means withdrawal management delivered in a medical office, public sector clinic, or urgent care facility by trained practitioners authorized to prescribe outpatient supplies of drugs approved by the United States food and drug administration for the treatment of substance use disorder addiction, prevention of relapse of drug addiction, or both.
+Ambulatory withdrawal management detoxification is the provision of medically supervised evaluation, treatment, withdrawal management, and referral services without extended onsite monitoring.
+For purpose of rule 4730-4-02 of the Administrative Code, ambulatory withdrawal management detoxification does not include withdrawal management that occurs in the following settings: - (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code; - (2) In-patient treatment in a hospital, as defined in section 3727.01 of the Revised